bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # type: bes fixlet

-The &amp;lt;bes fixlet&amp;gt; inspectors allow you to iterate over the BES fixlets to create lists of various Fixlet properties such as name, ID, site, and more.
+The &lt;bes fixlet&lt; inspectors allow you to iterate over the BES fixlets to create lists of various Fixlet properties such as name, ID, site, and more.

 # action &lt;integer&gt; of &lt;bes fixlet&gt; : bes fixlet action